awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 **To mount volumes from another container using `volumesFrom`**

-For tasks hosted on Amazon EC2 instances, you can define one or more volumes on a container, and then use the `volumesFrom` parameter in a different container definition \(within the same task\) to mount all of the volumes from the `sourceContainer` at their originally defined mount points\.
+For tasks hosted on Amazon EC2 instances, you can define one or more volumes on a container, and then use the `volumesFrom` parameter in a different container definition within the same task to mount all of the volumes from the `sourceContainer` at their originally defined mount points\.
 The `volumesFrom` parameter applies to volumes defined in the task definition, and those that are built into the image with a Dockerfile\.

-1. \(Optional\) To share a volume that is built into an image, you need to build the image with the volume declared in a `VOLUME` instruction\.
-The following example Dockerfile uses an `httpd` image and then adds a volume and mounts it at `dockerfile_volume` in the Apache document root \(which is the folder used by the `httpd` web server\):
+1. \(Optional\) To share a volume that is built into an image, use the `VOLUME` instruction in the Dockerfile\.
+The following example Dockerfile uses an `httpd` image, and then adds a volume and mounts it at `dockerfile_volume` in the Apache document root\.
+It is the folder used by the `httpd` web server\.

    ```
    FROM httpd
    VOLUME ["/usr/local/apache2/htdocs/dockerfile_volume"]
    ```

    You can build an image with this Dockerfile and push it to a repository, such as Docker Hub, and use it in your task definition\.
-The example `my-repo/httpd_dockerfile_volume` image used in the following steps was built with the above Dockerfile\.
+The example `my-repo/httpd_dockerfile_volume` image that's used in the following steps was built with the above Dockerfile\.

 1. Create a task definition that defines your other volumes and mount points for the containers\.
 In this example `volumes` section, you create an empty volume called `empty`, which the Docker daemon manages\.
-There is also a host volume defined called `host_etc`, which exports the `/etc` folder on the host container instance\.
+There's also a host volume defined that's called `host_etc`\.
+It exports the `/etc` folder on the host container instance\.

    ```
    {